Azure/apiops/docs/README.md

 ## Wiki
 The Wiki covers all of our supported resources.
 Think about it as being more resource-focused with deeper dives, as opposed to the aforementioned guide which is more scenario-based and holistic.
 So in essence you need to read both to have a successful adoption of the tool.
 [The wiki can be found on wiki tab within this repo or by following this link](https://github.com/Azure/apiops/wiki).

+# Roadmap
+To stay up-to-date with the APIOps roadmap, please follow it closely.
+To stay updated on the APIOps roadmap, please make sure to monitor it closely [here](https://github.com/Azure/apiops/projects?query=is%3Aopen).

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a